AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Experiments

 \subsection{Result Analysis}

+In experiments, we compare the proposed model AnomMAN with the aforementioned baselines and the variants of AnomMAN.
+The Precision{@$K$} and Recall{@$K$} value of all methods are presented in Table \ref{tab:precision} and Table \ref{tab:recall} respectively. {The} AUC value is presented in Table \ref{tab:auc} and the ROC curve in Figure \ref{tab:roc}.
+The ROC curve of the DBLP dataset and IMDB dataset are shown in Figure \ref{tab:roc}(a) and Figure \ref{tab:roc}(b) respectively.
+According to the evaluation results, we make some observations as follows:

-We present the Accuracy@K value, AUC value and ROC curve of all methods in Table \ref{tab:recall} and Figure \ref{tab:roc} respectively.
-The proposed model AnomMAN outperforms other baseline methods on two datasets.
-It verifies the effectiveness of AnomMAN model detecting anomaly on multi-view attributed networks.
-LOF can only detect a limited number of anomalous instances in networks, because they cannot overcome the impact of data nonlinearity and network sparseness.
-The residual analysis based model (ANOMALOUS and Radar) cannot resolve the problems of the network sparseness, and data nonlinearity.
+\begin{itemize} \item { The proposed model AnomMAN outperforms other baseline methods on both DBLP and IMDB datasets.
+It verifies the effectiveness of the AnomMAN model in detecting anomalies on multi-view attributed networks. } \item { LOF can only detect a limited number of anomalous instances in the network because they cannot overcome the impact of data non-linearity and network sparseness. {And} the residual analysis-based model (ANOMALOUS and Radar) cannot resolve the problem of network sparseness and data non-linearity.
+All methods above are based on quasi-convex optimization algorithms, and they cannot approximate the distribution of real-world data accurately when facing high-dimension and non-linearity data in a complex, sparse network.
 Although Dominant shows better performance than other baseline algorithms, it cannot mine the relationships among different views.
-AnomMAN shows a stronger performance than baselines according to the results of Accuracy@K. It outperforms other algorithms when getting the anomaly interaction actions from different views and fuse the information.
-AnomMAN shows better performance than AnomMAN$_{avg}$ because it can learn the importance of views to fuse information.
-As AnomMAN uses a more powerful low-pass filter encoder to filter high-frequency (anomalous) signals, it makes anomalous instances have larger error between the input and reconstruction information of the framework than in AnomMAN$_{mul}$.
-Therefore, AnomMAN shows better performance than AnomMAN$_{mul}$.
-Moreover, the Accuracy@50 indicator of AnomMAN even reaches 1.000 on the dataset.
-It shows that the top 50 anomalous instances detected by AnomMAN are all real anomalous instances.
+Moreover, the Recall@50 indicator of AnomMAN even reaches 1.000 on the dataset.
+It shows that the top 50 anomalous instances detected by AnomMAN are all real anomalous instances. } \item { AnomMAN shows a better performance than baselines according to the results of Precision{@$K$}, Recall{@$K$}, and AUC value.
+It outperforms other algorithms when getting the anomaly interaction actions from different views and fusing the information.
+In the ablation study, AnomMAN shows a better performance than AnomMAN$_{avg}$ because it can learn the importance of views to fuse information.
+As AnomMAN uses a more powerful low-pass filter encoder to filter high-frequency (anomalous) signals, it makes anomalous instances have larger errors between the input and reconstruction information of the framework than in AnomMAN$_{mul}$.
+Therefore, AnomMAN shows better performance than AnomMAN$_{mul}$. } \end{itemize}